 As I mentioned above, there is no limit to the amount of money you can earn from affiliate programs.
-It all depends on which program you’re promoting and how much conversion you are making.
-I started with $47 as my first affiliate income, and now I make almost $4k-5K/month by promoting products which I use day-to-day.
+It all depends on which program you’re promoting and how many conversion you are making.
+I started with $47 as my first affiliate income, and now I make almost $4k-5K/month by promoting products which I use every day.

 Alright, I now understand what affiliate marketing is all about.
 How do I get started?

 Here at ShoutMeLoud, I and many guest authors have covered some of the best guides to help you to understand in depth about getting started, and some of the pros and cons.
 Here is a list from our affiliate marketing archive which will help you to get started:

 - How To Make Money With The Amazon Affiliate Program

 - Most Popular WordPress Affiliate Plugins

 - How to Promote Affiliate Products On Your Blog

 I would also highly recommend you check out ShoutMeLoud’s affiliate marketing eBook.
 This a comprehensive guide on getting started with affiliate marketing.